 For one, they were served luke warm which, we believe, adversely impacted the general texture for which wagyu is so well known for and sought after: that melt-in-the-mouth experience.
 As such, this was good without being anything special.

 The second confusing thing was the strength of the green chilli marination – it was fierce; and no amount of the given mint sauce would have been enough to dampen the heat generated.
 This, then, prompted the question of why, when such a superior quality of beef is to hand, one would overwhelm everything within the vicinity with something so potently strong?
-Why not let that renowned umami taste of wagyu shine through, complimented perhaps by a few ingredients that would work towards enhancing said experience, rather than contrariwise?
+Why not let that renowned umami taste of wagyu shine through, enhanced perhaps by a few ingredients that would work towards enhancing said experience, rather than contrariwise?

 A peculiar textured “kebab” no doubt; but, when it tastes this good, who cares?